-At ORNL, monitoring of effluents and instream locations for radioactivity is conducted under the WQPP.
-Table 5.14 details the monitoring frequencies and target analyses for 2 treatment facility outfalls, 3 instream monitoring locations, and 20 category outfalls (outfalls which are categorized into groups with similar effluent characteristics for the purposes of setting monitoring and reporting requirements in the site NPDES permit).
+At ORNL, monitoring of liquid effluents and selected instream locations for radioactivity is conducted under the WQPP.
+Table 5.15 details the targeted monitoring frequencies and analyses performed on samples collected in 2014 at 2 treatment facility outfalls, 3 instream monitoring locations, and 20 category outfalls (outfalls which are categorized into groups with similar effluent characteristics for the purposes of setting monitoring and reporting requirements in the site NPDES permit).
 Dry-weather discharges from category outfalls are primarily cooling water, groundwater, and condensate.
 Low levels of radioactivity can be discharged from category outfalls in areas where groundwater contamination exists and where contaminated groundwater enters category outfall collection systems from building and facility sumps, building footer drains, and direct infiltration.
-In 2013, dry-weather grab samples were collected at 16 of the 20 category outfalls targeted for sampling.
-Four category outfalls (203, 205, 241, and 284) were not sampled because there was no discharge present during sampling attempts.
+In 2014, dry-weather grab samples were collected at 15 of the 20 category outfalls targeted for sampling.
+Five category outfalls (080, 203, 205, 241, and 284) were not sampled because there was no discharge present during sampling attempts.